Back to Top

 • On February 7th, ACOE was a part of a coalition letter opposing a retroactive cut of $1.2 billion to the Arts, Music and Instructional Materials Discretionary Block Grant (Block Grant) funding that was included in the 2022 Budget Act.
 Specific funding allocations to LEAs for the Block Grant were announced in September of 2022, and since then local education leaders have worked with their communities to develop budget priorities and statutorily required plans, based in part on the availability of these funds.
 The Block Grant provided discretionary funding to LEAs and the Education Omnibus Budget Trailer bills (AB 181/185, Chapters 52 and 571, Statutes of 2022) authorized LEAs to use the funds for operational costs and Covid-19 safety related costs, in addition to those related to arts, music and instructional materials.
 Some of the purposes for which Block Grant funds have already been invested include hiring incentives, pension obligations, employee salaries and health benefits, safety infrastructure, and COVID-related septic mitigation.
 The allowable uses of Proposition 28 are very different from the Block Grant.
 The funding approved by California voters may not be used for many of the purposes currently planned to be funded by the Block Grant.
 For these reasons, ACOE respectfully opposes the proposed reduction to the Arts, Music and Instructional Materials Block Grant.
 Click this link to read the coalition opposition letter.

 On March 31st, ACOE was a part of a letter in response to the Governor's budget proposals regarding Universal Transitional Kindergarten (UTK).
 The letter applauded the Governor for fulfilling his commitment to rebench the Proposition 98 guarantee by providing $690 million in additional funding to support the expansion of TK for children turning 5 years old.
 The letter had three recommendations: delay implementation of the 24 ECE unit coursework requirement to 2025-26, reject the proposed new educational requirements for paraprofessionals in TK classrooms, provide sufficient Proposition 98 funding and transition time to implement lower ratios.
-Click this link to read the coalition letter.
+Click this link to read the coalition letter

 On March 24th, ACOE sent a letter in response to the Governor's proposed TK-12 Education Budget.
 The letter focuses on the areas of Whole-Child approaches, Differentiated Assistance (DA), LCAP, the Equity Multiplier, LCFF, and the education workforce.
 We support efforts made to provide students with the full range of services and support needed to succeed and fill achievement gaps.
 Most notably, we applaud the Administration's continued investment in Whole-Child approaches and the education workforce, as well as the intent of the Equity Multiplier.
 We encourage the Legislature and Administration to develop an approach that addresses the issues raised in AB 2774 (Weber, 2022) - African American/Black and Native American students continue to have disproportionately low education outcomes.
 We also support the proposed expansions to DA such as extending DA to two years and including DA work in the LCAP Plan Summary.
 However, we oppose proposals that make additional support punitive or unnecessarily increase administrative burden.
 This includes making eligible for DA any district or COE that fails to submit their CALPADS data by deadline, the mid-year LCAP report, and the proposed LCAP requirement to change actions that are deemed "ineffective."
 Districts are working hard to improve student outcomes and need time to implement their existing plans.
 Click this link to read the full budget letter.